dimitri-nicolo/calico/master/reference/essentials/authentication.md

 Configure Kubernetes RBAC bindings depending on the settings used for `--oidc-username/groups-claim` and `--oidc-username/groups-prefix` on the API server.
-When using this login method, be aware that most people have Google accounts, so the system:authenticated group will include anybody who can reach the cluster.
+When using this login method, be aware that most people have Google accounts, so the `system:authenticated` group will include anybody who can reach the cluster.

-### Basic auth (username / password)
+### Basic authentication (username / password)

-Basic auth allows users to configure Kubernetes with a list of username/passwords.
+Basic authentication allows users to configure Kubernetes with a list of username/passwords.
-It is intended for testing purposes, and has significant limitations - notably the Kubernetes API server must be restarted after making any changes.
+It is intended for testing purposes, and has significant limitations—notably the Kubernetes API server must be restarted after making any changes.

-Consult the [Kubernetes docs](https://kubernetes.io/docs/admin/authentication/#static-password-file) to configure this login mode, and select the "Login via username and password" option in the {{site.prodname}} Manager web interface.
+Consult the [Kubernetes docs](https://kubernetes.io/docs/admin/authentication/#static-password-file) to configure this login mode, and select the **Login via username and password** option in the {{site.prodname}} Manager web interface.

 Configure Kubernetes RBAC bindings using the username and groups defined in the